What is employee feedback?

 - End with a positive

 Begin by identifying areas in which the employee is performing well and areas in which the employee can improve.
-Make a list of these.
-Do your best to balance constructive feedback with positive feedback.
-Make your feedback as specific as possible.
+Create a list consisting of both positive and constructive feedback you’d like to provide, and make sure that both types of feedback are equally balanced.

-Make notes of the order in which you would like to present the feedback.
-Notes will help you stay focused and ensure that you provide the employee with all the necessary information.
+Prepare an outline that notes the order in which you plan to provide feedback.
+Notes will help you stay focused and ensure that the employee is provided with all the necessary information.
 An employee evaluation form can help you structure your notes.

-Set a one-on-one meeting with the employee.
+Schedule a one-on-one meeting with the employee.
 Give them time to prepare for the meeting and ask them to consider areas in which they think they are performing well and areas in which they can improve.
-This will help facilitate a constructive conversation rather than a meeting in which you talk and the employee does not.
+This will help facilitate a constructive conversation and allow the employee to provide an honest assessment of their work performance.

 Share your feedback with the employee in a private meeting.
 Structure the meeting as a conversation and give the employee space to share their thoughts.
-Make sure the feedback you provide is free from emotion and stated clearly and factually.
+Make sure the feedback you provide focuses only on the employee’s work performance and professional behavior.
+Don’t allow the conversation to veer off topic or become too personal or emotional.

 Three best practices